arangodb/docs/3.10/indexing-geo.md

 - No two edges in the linear rings of the polygons of a MultiPolygon may intersect.
-- Polygons in the same MultiPolygon may not share edges, they may share coordinates.
+- Polygons in the same MultiPolygon may not share edges, but they may share coordinate pairs.

 Example with two polygons, the second one with a hole: